ePages-de/epages-devportal/_posts/2019/2019-09-05-outdoor-retros.md

 ## Conclusion

 As you can see, there are different ways to jazz up your retrospectives by doing them outdoors.
-Unfortunately, we couldn't do an outdoor retrospective yet because all locations near our office are not quiet enough.
+Unfortunately, we couldn't do an outdoor retrospective yet, because all locations near our office are not quiet enough.
 But we're a big fan of walk and talk retrospectives.

 What are your experiences with doing outdoor retrospectives?
 Did you manage to find a location that is quiet enough?
 Do you even have other ideas?
-We'd happy to hear your thoughts on [Twitter](https://twitter.com/epagesdevs){:target="_blank"}!
+We'd be happy to hear your thoughts on [Twitter](https://twitter.com/epagesdevs){:target="_blank"}!